kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ## Singularities
 The full list of singularity programs is [here](https://ukyrcd.atlassian.net/wiki/spaces/UKYHPCDocs/pages/72417975/Software+list+for+singularity+containers+for+conda+packages+in+the+MCC+cluster). <br>
-If the link fails, go to the left sidebar UKY RCD Docs --> Morgan Compute Cluster (MCC) --> Software list for singularity containers
+If the link fails, go to the left sidebar --> UKY RCD Documentation --> Morgan Compute Cluster (MCC) --> Software list for singularity containers

-These are like modules except that instead of loading them, the singularity information is added to the batch script.
+These are like modules except that instead of loading them, the singularity information is added to the job script.

 ```
 container=/from/container_name_and_location/column